netscaler/netscaler-adc-metrics-exporter/README.md

 ```
 where the flags are:

-flag &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;|    Description
+flag             |    Description
 -----------------|--------------------
 --target-nsip    |Used to specify the &lt;IP:port&gt; of the Netscalers to be monitored
 --port	        |Used to specify which port to bind the exporter to.
 Agents like Prometheus will need to scrape this port of the container to access stats being exported
 -h               |Provides helper docs related to the exporter

 The exporter can be setup as given in the diagram using;